• Skip to primary navigation

 If anything happens to the DVDs, you will have a backup of them.
 Try keeping the digital files on a server that automatically backs up to an external cloud service like Dropbox or Google Drive.

 I have finally completed my parent's silent movie collection.
-It has taken me several years and about two specialty bulbs, and a lot of hard work and time.
+It has taken me several years, and about two specialty bulbs, and a lot of hard work and time.
 But I did it, and now all the silent movies are on DVDs.
 Now I can get rid of the Super 8 projector that has been in my house for years.
 So happy to get it done.

-I hope these tips help you with your home movies organizing.
+I hope these tips help you with your home movie organizing.
 Now it is your turn.
 Do you have a family home movie collection?
 How do you store it?
 Do you make a movie or keep the raw footage on your devices?
 Do you have any time to organize your home movies?
 Please leave a comment below.

 How to Organize, Preserve and Digitize Home Movies